 Tips for understanding the cost structure in a better manner and for reducing cost according to Top listed auditors in Dubai:

-- Annual Rate Contract: If company is buying particular items in small quantity per order and at the same time commit to supplier to buy only from that supplier, then the company can enter in to an annual rate contract with that supplier and negotiate a better rate.
+- Annual Rate Contract: If a company is buying particular items in small quantity per order and at the same time commit to the supplier to buy only from that supplier, then the company can enter into an annual rate contract with that supplier and negotiate a better rate.

 - Sub-Contracting: Many companies are subcontracting various services.
-An analysis is required to be made whether such services needs to be outsourced.
-If the amount of services required is large enough then it is advisable to set-up in-house services if company can commit capital and utilization of these services is going to be regular.
-For example, a company having a large fleet of vehicles can go for in-house maintainace service instead of outsourcing the same and can reduce the cost to a great extent.
+An analysis is required to be made whether such services need to be outsourced.
+If the amount of services required is large enough then it is advisable to set-up in-house services if the company can commit capital and utilization of these services is going to be regular.
+For example, a company has a large fleet of vehicles can go for in-house maintenance service instead of outsourcing the same and can reduce the cost to a great extent.

 Cost objects: These are the target of cost calculation such as products, services, market, customers, etc.

 Resources: They are used or perform work that gives rise to costs eg: machinery, computer, personnel.

 Activities: These are the sort of work the resources perform eg: Setting up the machine, ordering raw material, designing a computer system, etc.

 Cost Drivers: These are the means by which the activities are characterized and relinked with the objects being costed eg: number of set-ups, number of manufacturing orders, etc.

 There are many case studies which have proved that activity-based costing is a more effective and practical method to allocate common overheads among products / Projects/depts.
 Hence when the businesses try to understand the correct cost structure of a product or project or dept then it must use activity-based costing as a tool to get a clear picture.